adamseckel/spring-keyframes/README.md

 # Spring-Keyframes

 #### Generate css keyframes in css-in-js based on a spring algorithm, with emotion: https://github.com/emotion-js/emotion.
 ---
 Spring transform properties: `transformX`, `transformY`, `scale3d`, as `x`, `y`, and `scale`, as well as `opacity`.

-The default export is wrapped in emotion's `keyframes`, however you can also export {spring} which returns a string to use with other css-in-js solutions.
+- The default export is wrapped in emotion's `keyframes`, however you can also export `{ spring }` which returns a string to use with other css-in-js solutions.
+(I think...)
+- Requires an `Array.from` polyfill

 ### Example
 This example is done for a react app, but can easoly work without react with `emotion`